fungenomics/CoRAL/README.md

 apptainer --version
 ```

-If you are on a HPC cluster you can check id apptainer is available as a module
+If you are on a HPC cluster you can check if apptainer is available as a module

 ```bash
 module spider apptainer